 Most beginners simply use what they hear about in a weekend seminar or read about on the internet.
 Unfortunately, just because an indicator is popular does not mean it is the best indicator for your Trading Style.
 More often than not when a trader uses an indicator that is widely promoted, they are unknowingly setting themselves up for chronic mediocre profits and whipsaw trades.

 Consider the following 7 tips how to choose stock indicators for selecting the best ones for investing and trading in the Stock Market today.

-Usually a Market Condition will dominate from several weeks to several months or longer.
+Usually, a Market Condition will dominate for several weeks to several months or longer.
 Above all else, the Market Condition dictates what indicators will work ideally at that time.